 Nancy Rasche is an Assistant Professor of Practice at the Purdue Polytechnic Institute in the Computer Graphics Technology Department.
-She holds a BA in Industrial Design and a MFA in Interaction Design.
+She holds degrees in Industrial and Interaction Design.
 Her areas of concentration are in user experience design, interface design, user research, information architecture, design systems, and project management.
 Her teaching focus is in experiential learning and industry engagement where she leads the Experience Studios within the User Experience Design major.
 The Experience Studios connect multi-cohort student teams with industry sponsors throughout all four years.
-Find out more about the Experience Studio's at Purdue: websitetwitter
+Find out more about the Experience Studio's at Purdue: website

 Prof. Rasche's primary research emphasis is front-end design and development of enterprise software solutions to improve the user’s experience and to ease new software adoption.
-She currently works with Ford Motor Company to assist in the design of enterprise software solutions that will improve the engineer’s efficiency by simplifying workflow and improving consumption of complex information.
+She currently works with a large automotive company to assist in the design of enterprise software solutions that will improve the engineer’s efficiency by simplifying workflow and improving consumption of complex information.
 She supervises the collection and synthesis of user data to create actionable insights that inform design direction and decisions.
 Some of the onsite research methods she has led include usability testing sessions, contextual inquiries, and stakeholder workshops.